cataniamatt/docker-guide/README.md

 If the machine is based on MacOS or Windows, Docker Desktop should be used.
 Docker Desktop can be installed from the Docker's official website [here](https://docs.docker.com/desktop/).

 #### Dockerfile
-Commands how the Docker image will be built.
 ```
 # syntax=docker/dockerfile:1